Please provide your zip code to see plans in your area.

 If an insurance carrier sells individual-market plans both on- and off-exchange, all of those plans are combined into one risk pool for rate-setting and risk adjustment purposes.
 So although the off-exchange population tends to be wealthier (generally not eligible for subsidies) and that correlates with healthier, the insurer still has to combine the total individual market experience into one pool to set rates.

 The on- and off-exchange plan rates can be different, however, if the plan designs and/or provider networks are different.
-And as described above, insurers in some states are adding the cost of CSR only to on-exchange Silver plans, making their off-exchange Silver plans less expensive than their on-exchange Silver plans.
+And as described above, insurers in many states are adding the cost of CSR only to on-exchange Silver plans, making their off-exchange Silver plans less expensive than their on-exchange Silver plans.
 If you’re not eligible for premium subsidies and you want a Silver plan, an off-exchange version might be a better option.

 Some insurers only sell off-exchange plans, which allows them to better target wealthier – and thus generally healthier – enrollees.
 If you’re in a state where there are different carriers offering plans in the on- and off-exchange markets, you’ll need to compare both if you’re not eligible for a premium subsidy.
 If you are eligible for a premium subsidy, be aware that selecting an off-exchange plan means you’re forfeiting your subsidy, and you won’t have an option to claim it on your tax return after the year is over.